adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 The precise definition of persistent democracy is as a coordination function with these properties:

 - All beings have an equal amount of Quadratic decision weights.
-- There is a "lock" object that relates to each universe variable.
+- There is a "lock" object related to each universe variable.
 - All beings can use their decision weights to bid for control of groups of locks, which they do by submitting a list of groups along with a bid for each.
 If a being has control of a group of locks, then they can assign an arbitrary function that can see what happens with that group of universe variables and can then return action recommendations for the coordination function.
 This is kind of like holding a deed to a piece of property, but more granular and capable of arbitrary recommendations.
 - Lock groups cannot be rivalrous, meaning they can't share any of the same locks.
 Winners are determined with this algorithm:
   - All bids are partitioned into three layers of equivalence classes: by their bid amount, by the count of variable locks they ask for, and whether the group is already held by the bidder.